twelveand0/bigcode-evaluation-harness/README.md

 ### Generation

-We generate code solutions through the script ```generate.sh```, you can just run this script in bash:
+We generate code solutions using the script ```generate.sh```.
+Simply execute this script in bash:

 ```shell
 bash generate.sh
 ```

-The content of this script is：
+The contents of this script are as follows:

 ```shell
 pip install transformers==4.33.2